Generic Name: Nonoxynol 9 Gel (non OKS i nole nine)

 - Do not use Options Conceptrol (nonoxynol 9 gel) rectally.

 - Wash your hands before and after use.

 - If you want to douche, wait at least 6 hours after last intercourse.

-- If used the right way, Options Conceptrol (nonoxynol 9 gel) works at once.
-Each use lasts for up to 1 hour.
-Use Options Conceptrol (nonoxynol 9 gel) again before each time you have sex.
+- If used the correct way before you have sex, Options Conceptrol (nonoxynol 9 gel) works right away and lasts for up to 1 hour.
+Use Options Conceptrol (nonoxynol 9 gel) again each time you have sex.

 What do I do if I miss a dose?

 - This medicine is used on an as needed basis.
 Do not use more often than told by the doctor.